2013 IIHF Women's World Championship: Division I

-Division I Group A
+Group A

 The Division I Group A tournament was played in Stavanger, Norway, from April 7 to 13, 2013.

 The winners of the Division I Group A were initially presumed to be promoted to the 2015 Top Division.
 However, with the Divisions I and II playing in an Olympic year, and the eight Olympic entries being in none of those tournaments, it was determined that the last-placed Olympic team will play a challenge series with the 2014 Division I Group A champion for promotion to the 2015 Top Division.
 So Japan, as the last team of the 2014 Olympics, did not participate in the World Championships in 2014 and advanced to the 2015 Top Division playoff.